 FLOW (IN-LINE) FILTER

-Most people, who has some housekeeping skills, along with instructions and appropriate tools, do the job of installing filters on their own, but it is recommended (and sometimes even required by local rules) that a qualified plumber do this job.
-Usually installation takes 1-2 hours.
+Most people, who have some housekeeping skills, along with instructions and appropriate tools, do the job of installing filters on their own, but it is recommended (and sometimes even required by local rules) that a qualified plumber do this job.
+Usually, installation takes 1-2 hours.

 The performance of such a filter is more than 3 liters per minute.